How to Watch Movies on Kodi Anywhere

 Securely streaming on Kodi Add-ons

-Before streaming content online, you should consider purchasing a VPN subscription—Premium VPN services such as iProVPN offer complete privacy and security for browsing the internet.
+Before streaming content online, you should consider purchasing a streaming VPN subscription and one that works with Kodi —Premium VPN services such as iProVPN offer complete privacy and security for browsing the internet.
 If you would rather that the content stream remain private, or bypass meaningless government restrictions, a VPN can help protect you.

 Furthermore, even though most content on Kodi add-ons is free, it can be geo-restricted. i.e. you can access certain movies and tv-shows only from specific countries.
 For example, you cannot access Disney+ in countries such as the UAE, Pakistan.
 Similarly, Netflix offers different content in each country.